 Much like visiting in the fall, you’ll miss the summer crowds.

-Staying in one of the myriads of hotels along Miami Beach, you are only minutes away from surf, sand, waves, bars, and nightlife!
+Staying in one of the myriad hotels along Miami Beach, you are only minutes away from surf, sand, waves, bars, and nightlife!

 And it’s not only the winter sun that draws travelers to Miami Beach.